New York Times leads the way at 2020 Pulitzers

-NEW YORK (AFP) - The New York Times picked up the most awards as the 2020 Pulitzer Prize winners were announced virtually on Monday (May 4) owing to the coronavirus outbreak.
+NEW YORK • The New York Times picked up the most awards as the 2020 Pulitzer Prize winners were announced virtually on Monday owing to the coronavirus outbreak.

 Prize board administrator Dana Canedy declared the winners from her living room via a livestream on YouTube rather than at a ceremony at New York's Columbia University.

-The Times collected three awards, including for Brian M. Rosenthal's investigative report into New York City's taxi industry that revealed predatory loans that took advantage of vulnerable drivers.
+The Times' three awards included one for Mr Brian M. Rosenthal's investigative report into New York City's taxi industry that revealed predatory loans that took advantage of vulnerable drivers.

 It also won the international reporting prize for a series of stories on Russian President Vladimir Putin's regime.

-The Pulitzers are generally regarded as the highest honour that US-based journalists and organizations can receive.
+The Pulitzers are generally regarded as the highest honour that US-based journalists and organisations can receive.

 Reuters won the breaking news photography award for pictures of the Hong Kong protests.